 BMW i3 review

-The BMW i3 is innovative, stylish and good to drive, while most of its electric-only rivals are not
+The BMW i3 is innovative, stylish and good to drive - delivering a premium small electric car with plenty of road presence

-With its strikingly contemporary looks and that familiar blue and white badge on its nose, the BMW i3 delivers a new and engaging driving experience, although it does have a firm ride.
-It’s not just the i3’s efficiency that impresses – the packaging and design make it one of the most user-friendly and appealing electric cars on the market.
-It may look pricey compared to rivals, but it definitely feels like the premium choice.
+With those contemporary looks and a familiar blue and white badge, the BMW i3 provides an engaging driving experience far removed from more conventional city cars; only the firm ride really counts against it.
+And while the i3’s cheap-to-run electric powertrain impresses, the packaging and design make it one of the most user-friendly and appealing electric cars you can buy.
+It may look expensive compared to rivals, but it definitely feels like a premium choice.